Large-Momentum Effective Theory: Lattice Parton Physics with LaMET

 The total gluon helicity $\Delta G$ is a key component in understanding the proton spin structure.
 It has been intensively explored at RHIC and will be dedicatedly pursued at EIC in the future.
 However, a theoretical lattice calculation of $\Delta G$ had not been possible until the proposal of LaMET.

-The first such effort was made by $\chi$QCD collaboration in Ref.~\cite{Yang:2016plb}.
+The first such effort was made by $\chi$QCD collaboration in~\cite{Yang:2016plb}.
 The calculation was carried out with valence overlap fermions on $2+1$ flavor domain-wall fermion gauge configurations, using ensembles with multiple lattice spacings and volumes including one with physical pion mass.
 The authors simulated proton matrix elements of the free-field operator $(\vec E\times \vec A)^3$ in the Coulomb gauge at various momenta, and then converted them to the $\overline{\rm MS}$ scheme with one-loop lattice perturbation theory.
 The $\overline{\rm MS}$ matrix elements at each lattice momentum are shown in~\fig{lattice-gluon_helicity_2016}.
 Though a LaMET matching is necessary to match the results to the physical gluon helicity, the authors did not apply it due to the concern of perturbative convergence of the matching coefficient~\cite{Ji:2014lra}.
 Instead, as the $\overline{\rm MS}$ matrix elements show rather mild momentum dependence up to the maximum momentum $\sim$1.5 GeV, they extrapolated the results to infinite momentum, as well as physical pion mass and continuum limits, with a model motivated by chiral EFT.
-Their final result is $\Delta G(\mu^2 = 10\ \text{GeV}^2) = 0.251(47)(16)$, or 50(9)(3)\% of the total proton spin, which agrees with the truncated moment of $\Delta g(x)$~\cite{deFlorian:2014yva,Nocera:2014gqa} within uncertainties (see \sec{spin}).
+Their final result is $\Delta G(\mu^2 = 10\ \text{GeV}^2) = 0.251(47)(16)$, or 50(9)(3)\% of the total proton spin, which agrees with the truncated moment of $\Delta g(x)$~\cite{deFlorian:2014yva,Nocera:2014gqa} within uncertainties.

-Despite such inspiring breakthrough, one should be cautious that this calculation still needs further improvements in the future.
+Despite such progress, one should be cautious that this calculation still needs further improvements in the future.
 Among others, the most important ones are simulations at larger proton momentum, performing an NPR and investigating perturbative convergence of LaMET matching and its implementation.